 Non-motorized, natural surface trails in the National Forests and other public land

-We also recognize that the mountain bike community still has mixed feelings on this issue.
+We recognize that the mountain bike community still has mixed feelings on this issue.
 These differences in opinion include concerns about potential threats to all bike access if e-bikes are allowed on currently non-motorized routes, philosophical distinctions between “motorized” and “muscle powered”, trail crowding, easing access to those unprepared for back country conditions, safety, and more.
+We also recognize that e-bikes are being readily accepted by many riders, and that they are differ greatly from other motorized vehicles.